Data Science

 - Apply statistical methods and predictive modelling to answer queries, predict trends, and model real-world problems;

-- Analyze big data using state-of-the-art software tools to draw meaningful conclusions;
+- Analyze big data, including spatiotemporal data, using state-of-the-art software tools to draw meaningful conclusions;

 - Communicate and translate data into actionable insights for diverse audiences;

-- Recognize, analyze and apply ethical practices in data science related to intellectual property, data security, integrity, and privacy throughout the full data life cycle, including collection, storage, processing, analysis, and deployment.
+- Recognize, analyze and apply ethical practices in data science related to intellectual property, data security, integrity, and privacy throughout the full data life cycle, including collection, storage, processing, analysis, and deployment; and

 Program Requirements